 DHHR reports more than 2.17 million Covid-19 tests have been completed

-DHHR has confirmed the death of a 68-year-old female from Webster County.
+DHHR has confirmed the deaths of a 76-year-old male from Preston County, an 83-year-old female from Clay County and a 31-year-old female from Kanawha County.

-“As we solemnly observe this tragic loss of life, we must continue to fight this virus,” said Bill J. Crouch, DHHR Cabinet secretary.
-“It is our duty to protect our family members and neighbors.
-We extend our condolences to this family.”
+“We must never tire of our efforts to prevent further loss due to this tragic and deadly disease,” said Bill J. Crouch, DHHR Cabinet secretary.
+“I urge every West Virginian to continue to practice safety measures that slow the spread of COVID-19.”

 West Virginians may now pre-register for their COVID-19 vaccination at vaccinate.wv.gov.
 The COVID-19 dashboard at www.coronavirus.wv.gov shows the total number of vaccines administered.
 See the vaccine summary tab for more detailed information.